Presslabs’ English-language website boats some impressive statistics about its performance.

-Since Presslabs offers enterprise-level hosting, its WordPress plans are incredibly pricey.
-However, you have to consider what you’re getting: a solution with Nginx-based enterprise-grade caching, a Git-centered development flow, a content delivery network, and performance data collection.
+Presslabs provides enterprise-level hosting, offering incredibly pricey WordPress plans.
+However, you should consider what you’re getting: a solution with Nginx-based enterprise-grade caching, a Git-centered development flow, a content delivery network, and performance data collection.

 You can save a bit by opting for long-term billing, whereby you get 12 months’ hosting for the price of 10 months.
 Pay in U.S. dollars by bank transfer, PayPal, or credit/debit cards via PayU.
 You get a 14-day money-back guarantee, which gives you two weeks to change your mind.